✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 An editorial dashboard built from real data

-Edit Flow stores custom statuses as a taxonomy (post_status taxonomy backing the dropdown), editorial metadata as postmeta (keys prefixed _ef_editorial_meta_), and editorial comments as standard WordPress comments with a custom type.
-The Story Budget and Calendar are useful — but they don't give you a flat, sortable list.
-SleekView does, with editorial metadata as real columns.
+Edit Flow stores custom editorial statuses as a taxonomy backing the post-status dropdown, editorial metadata as postmeta under keys prefixed _ef_editorial_meta_, and editorial comments as standard WordPress comments with a custom comment type.
+The Story Budget and Calendar are useful overview surfaces — but neither gives you a flat, sortable, filterable list with the editorial fields as proper columns.

 Sample columns